aishwaryamensinkai/DashBoardify/README.md

 - Dates (e.g., registration and last updated dates) are stored in ISO format.
 - Error handling for API requests assumes transient errors and prompts users to retry.

+## The hardcoded credentials for the login are as follows:

+Username: admin
+Password: password123

 ## Technologies Used

 ### Frontend